 Continue reading for a discussion of individual brands or jump to our recommendations in individual product categories.

-Just Kai recommends all Blackmores fish oils.
-They produce several different fish oil formulations as well as cod liver oil capsules.
+Just Kai recommends all Blackmores products containing fish oils.
+They produce several different fish oil formulations, fish oil containing products to meet a range of needs (kids’ health, pregnancy, joint health etc.) and cod liver oil capsules.

 We also learned that the majority of their oil comes from Peru, but that the balance comes from Chile, Morocco and the Black Sea; they also stated that they only use fishing vessels flagged to the country in whose waters they are fishing.